 Phytotechnology is broadly defined as the use of vegetation to address contaminants in soil, sediment, surface water, and groundwater.
 Cleanup objectives for phytotechnologies can be contaminant removal and destruction, control and containment, or both.
 Phytoremediation (i.e., contaminant removal and destruction) is a phytotechnology subset (ITRC 2009).
-A layman's discussion of plant-based remediation can be found in A Citizen's Guide to Phytoremediation, which is also available in a Spanish translation.
+EPA has developed a fact sheet, Phytotechnologies for Site Cleanup, as well as a layman's discussion of plant-based remediation in A Citizen's Guide to Phytoremediation, which is also available in a Spanish translation.

 While phytotechnologies generally are applied in situ, ex situ applications (e.g., hydroponics systems) are possible.
 Typical organic contaminants, such as petroleum hydrocarbons, gas condensates, crude oil, chlorinated compounds, pesticides, and explosive compounds, can be addressed using plant-based methods.
 Phytotechnologies also can be applied to typical inorganic contaminants, such as heavy metals, metalloids, radioactive materials, and salts (ITRC 2009).

 Six major plant mechanisms enable phytotechnologies to remove, destroy, transfer, stabilize, or contain contaminants:

 Additional information specific to uses of plants for soil and groundwater cleanup, and constructed wetlands is available in the Federal Remediation Technologies Roundtable's Remediation Technologies Screening Matrix and Reference Guide.